ietf-wg-cellar/ebml-specification/specification.markdown

 `EBML Document Type`:
-: A name provided by an `EBML Schema` to designate a particular implementation of `EBML` for a data format (e.g., matroska and webm).
+: A name provided by an `EBML Schema` to designate a particular implementation of `EBML` for a data format (e.g., Matroska and WebM).

 `EBML Schema`:
 : A standardized definition for the structure of an `EBML Document Type`.